metio/terraform-provider-k8s/docs/data-sources/acme_cert_manager_io_challenge_v1_manifest.md

 Required:

-- `group_name` (String) The API group name that should be used when POSTing ChallengePayload resources to the webhook apiserver.
-This should be the same as the GroupName specified in the webhook provider implementation.
+- `group_name` (String) The API group name that should be used when POSTing ChallengePayloadresources to the webhook apiserver.This should be the same as the GroupName specified in the webhookprovider implementation.
-- `solver_name` (String) The name of the solver to use, as defined in the webhook provider implementation.
-This will typically be the name of the provider, e.g. 'cloudflare'.
+- `solver_name` (String) The name of the solver to use, as defined in the webhook providerimplementation.This will typically be the name of the provider, e.g. 'cloudflare'.

 Optional:

-- `config` (Map of String) Additional configuration that should be passed to the webhook apiserver when challenges are processed.
-This can contain arbitrary JSON data.
-Secret values should not be specified in this stanza.
-If secret values are needed (e.g. credentials for a DNS service), you should use a SecretKeySelector to reference a Secret resource.
-For details on the schema of this field, consult the webhook provider implementation's documentation.
+- `config` (Map of String) Additional configuration that should be passed to the webhook apiserverwhen challenges are processed.This can contain arbitrary JSON data.Secret values should not be specified in this stanza.If secret values are needed (e.g. credentials for a DNS service), youshould use a SecretKeySelector to reference a Secret resource.For details on the schema of this field, consult the webhook providerimplementation's documentation.